Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 ### Code for the Web app (TodoListClient)

+####

-In Startup.cs, below lines of code enables Microsoft identity platform endpoint.
+In `Startup.cs`, below lines of code enables Microsoft identity platform endpoint.
 This endpoint is capable of signing-in users both with their Work and School and Microsoft Personal accounts.
 ```csharp
 services.AddSignIn(Configuration).
          AddWebAppCallsProtectedWebApi(Configuration, new string[]